Top Round Roast

 Frequently asked questions

 The total cooking time varies depending on the size of the roast and your desired level of doneness.
-In my recipe, a 4-pound top round roast takes 15 minutes to sear at 450°F, then approximately 1 hour to finish cooking to medium-rare at 350ºF.
+In my recipe, a 4-pound top round roast takes 15 minutes to sear at 450°F, then approximately 50 minutes to finish cooking to medium-rare at 350ºF.
 Aim to increase the roasting time by 15 minutes per pound.

 If you want!
 You can baste the beef by spooning the drippings in the bottom of the pan over the top as it roasts.
-This can keep the beef moist and juicy, but be careful not to overdo it as the drippings can make the seared crust soggy.
+This can keep the beef moist and juicy, but be careful not to overdo it, as the drippings can make the seared crust soggy.

 Top Round Roast Recipe